Sanjeevs239/EDA-on-Loan-Data/README.md

 ## Inspiration
 This analysis serves as a comprehensive guide for beginners in data exploration, covering cleaning, preprocessing, and visualization techniques.

-## How to Use
-- Clone the repository: `git clone https://github.com/your-username/Investment-Study.git`
-- Navigate through the files and adapt for your projects!

 ## Acknowledgment
 Do fork and upvote this repository if you find it useful!